In his book Fifty Years of Work and Play “The Guv'nor” Frances Crittall wrote:

 Silver End was ideal for the much needed new small component factory and village, situated midway between the Crittall factories in Braintree and Witham and close to the Maldon one.
 Available land at Boars Tye farm was purchased and leading, famous architects engaged.
 They had a brief to design houses for every type of resident and were to include what Crittall believed was the elementary right of hot and cold running water, even in the upstairs bathroom and a front and back garden.
 Electricity would be supplied by the factory powerhouse.
 There were to be a number of non parlour type houses and controversially some would have flat roofs to create more light and room.

-The 1930's depression and the Second World War halted further expansion at the time although housing was built in the 1970's.
+The 1930's depression and the Second World War halted further expansion at the time although housing was built in the 1970's with more areas added later.
 Frances Crittall's vision still survives as do most of the original buildings and amenities.

 There have been many studies undertaken, pamphlets and books written about this unique village and for wider reading a booklist is available for further study.